 - Another hostel I’d recommend is Every Day Bangkok Hostel which has a Khao San branch as well as a quieter hostel near Silom (where I stayed) with an aircon computer room and onsite cafe.
 Great for online workers who still want to meet people!

-- But the best place I’ve stayed in Bangkok has to be Hom Cooking Hostel in the Nana district.
-While the area is nothing to rave about but the hostel is a great base for 2 days in Bangkok.
-As the name suggests, the staff prepare you dinner each night during a cooking demonstration.
-Dorms start at 380 baht a night which is so reasonable when you consider that includes breakfast, dinner and snacks.
+- Hom Cooking Hostel in the Nana district.
+While the area is nothing to rave about, the hostel is a great base for 2 days in Bangkok.
+The staff prepare dinner each night during a cooking demo.
+Dorms start at 380 baht a night inc breakfast and dinner.
 There’s also a co-working area and rooftop garden complete with giant paddling pool.
-Check out my review here.
+Check out my review.

 Thanks for reading my 2 day Bangkok itinerary!